IR35 Changes and Off-Payroll Rules applicable from April 2021

 - There shall be no more than 50 employees working in the client’s entity

-No public sector organisations can avail of the small business exemption to avoid the revised IR35 rules.
+No public sector organizations can avail of the small business exemption to avoid the revised IR35 rules.

 Obligations of the Deemed Employer as per Revised Rules under IR35